ASQA’s student-centred performance assessment approach

 - intelligence from other regulators and agencies.

-ASQA’s pre-audit evidence gathering will also include gathering data about your training provider’s practices in relation to certain key activities (such as marketing and enrolment) from websites and social media.
+ASQA’s performance assessment evidence gathering will also include gathering data about your training provider’s practices in relation to certain key activities (such as marketing and enrolment) from websites and social media.

-When planning the audit, ASQA will also look at your use of any brokers or third-party arrangements.
-ASQA might seek this pre-audit information in a variety of ways—for example, through research, by issuing a request to your training provider, or by issuing a notice that compels your training provider to provide relevant information.
+When conducting the performance assessment, ASQA will also look at your use of any brokers or third-party arrangements.
+ASQA might seek this information in a variety of ways—for example, through research, by issuing a request to your training provider, or by issuing a notice that compels your training provider to provide relevant information.

-ASQA will also seek input (before, during or after the audit) from some or all of your students through methods that may include student surveys and interviews.
+ASQA will also seek input from some or all of your students through methods that may include student surveys and interviews.
 ASQA will then use this intelligence to determine:

-- the ‘depth’ of the audit (this may include how long the audit is scheduled to take), and
+- the ‘depth’ of the performance assessment (this may include how long the performance assessment is scheduled to take), and

-- which qualifications and phases of the student experience will be the focus of the audit.
+- which qualifications and phases of the student experience will be the focus of the performance assessment.

 What are the key phases of the student experience?

-Your audit will be structured around your training provider’s practices and behaviours in relation to the phases of the student experience shown below.
-Your auditor will determine the standards and qualifications to be audited which may be amended if required during the audit process.
+Your performance assessment will be structured around your training provider’s practices and behaviours in relation to the phases of the student experience shown below.
+Your performance assessment will determine the standards and qualifications to be performance assessed which may be amended if required during the performance assessment process.
 As a registered training organisation you are required to meet all the requirements of the VET Quality Framework, including all Standards for Registered Training Organisations (RTOs) 2015.